What do you do when you learn your son has a life-threatening disease?

 - Work to ensure access to mental health services for people in the foster care community

-Project Foster Care is led by a small team of people with varied backgrounds, interests, and talents, but all committed to helping people touched by deficiencies in the foster care system.
+Project Foster Care is led by a small board of people with varied backgrounds, interests, and talents, but all committed to helping people touched by deficiencies in the foster care system.

 Project Foster Care receives no federal or state funding.
 We operate entirely on donations from individuals and businesses.